 “Isn’t this for the gate?”
 Varhi asked, but handed her the key anyway.
 She grabbed it, slid it into the lock, turned the key and then lifted the lid of the chest open with her other hand, giving Varhi a smirk.
 Varhi squinted at her, but his curiosity allowed him to pry his gaze away from her to inside the chest, to which there was… a few sheets of paper.

 Varhi reached down to take the paper and quickly sifted through them.
-“Oh… there’s a lot of data here… I’ll have to sort this out later with someone much smarter about this stuff than I.” He mused.
+“Oh… Th-There is a lot of data in these… I’ll have to sort these out later with someone much smarter about this stuff than I.” He mused.

 “We have to get out first.”
 Sairek said while taking a glance to look around the room, then froze, his eyes widened in horror.

 Ushering the three of them to get out of the way, Varhi shoved them towards the center of the room and glanced back behind himself as he did so.
 The crystals in the corner of the room that were piled next to the chest were moving, levitating in the air to begin forming a vague humanoid-like shape.
-There hadn’t even been any noise.
+There hadn’t even been any noise as it formed.
+The crystals that had once been on the ground simply floated together to form the shape.

 “What’s happening!?”
 Nayleen demanded, glancing back as well and seeing the sight before her.